qmk/qmk_firmware/users/ericgebhart/readme.md

 I used LEFT and RIGHT, but really it's just 0-N, but I happen to have one on the left and one on the right.
 If you have one, use 0 or LEFT.

-The code scans the entries for layers matches first, checking for a match for mods.
+The code scans the entries for matches on layer first, checking for a match for mods.
 If an encoder entry is not found it then scans for entries with layer set to LAYER_NONE.